Azure/azure-sdk-for-java/sdk/spring/azure-spring-data-cosmos/README.md

 ### Setup Configuration Class
 - In order to set up configuration class, you'll need to extend `AbstractCosmosConfiguration`

-- Azure-spring-data-cosmos also supports `Response Diagnostics String`, `Query Metrics` and `Max Degree of Parallelism`.
+- Azure-spring-data-cosmos also supports `Response Diagnostics String`, `Query Metrics`, `Index Metrics` and `Max Degree of Parallelism`.
 Set `queryMetricsEnabled` flag to true in application.properties to enable query metrics.
+Set `indexMetricsEnabled` flag to true in application.properties to enable index metrics.
 In addition to setting the flag, implement `ResponseDiagnosticsProcessor` to log diagnostics information.
 Set `maxDegreeOfParallelism` flag to an integer in application.properties to allow parallel processing; setting the value to -1 will lead to the SDK deciding the optimal value.
 Set `maxBufferedItemCount` flag to an integer in application.properties to allow the user to set the max number of items that can be buffered during parallel query execution; if set to less than 0, the system automatically decides the number of items to buffer.